How do you find the right shoes for your stride?

-Struggling to find shoes that feel right?
-Shoes are often made for “average” feet — but if you underpronate, overpronate, or walk with a different stride, those shoes might not support you properly.
-Finding the right footwear for your pronation type is important for managing your pronation - to support your stride, enhance comfort, and reduce risk of injury.
+Shoes are often made for “average” feet, so if you underpronate, overpronate, or even if you have a neutral stride, finding the right footwear for your pronation type can really help support your stride, enhance your comfort, and reduce risk of injury.

 In this section: